Blasphemous (video game): Story

 Blasphemous begins in the Brotherhood of the Silent Sorrow, a religious order opposed to His Holiness Escribar's authority, after all its members have been massacred.
 The last of their kind, the Penitent One, is resurrected by the Miracle and departs on a pilgrimage.
 After defeating the Warden of the Silent Sorrow, he finds Deogracias, who tells him about the Cradle of Affliction, a sacred relic that the Penitent One seeks, and the Three Humiliations he must perform to be deemed worthy to reach it.
 He also gives the Penitent One a thorn to add to his sword's handle, wounding and feeding off the user's guilt.
-This thorn will grow as the player completes certain optional dungeons, and its state at the end of the game will affect the ending.

 The Penitent One travels to different locations in Cvstodia, including the decaying town of Albero, the snowing hills Where Olive Trees Wither, and the underground Desecrated Cistern.
 He completes the Three Humiliations, each of them involving a trial against a different boss, to obtain the Holy Wounds of Attrition, Contrition and Compunction from the three Holy Guardian Visages.
 After defeating Esdras of the Anointed Legion on the Bridge of the Three Calvaries, the Penitent One gains access to the Mother of Mothers, the massive cathedral where Escribar and the Cradle of Affliction reside.

 Throughout the journey, Escribar's voice is heard, telling his backstory: A long time before the Penitent One began his pilgrimage, His Holiness Escribar had turned his throne away from his congregation, believing that the Miracle had forsaken them.
 Gradually, the Miracle transformed Escribar into a massive tree which suddenly ignited one day, leaving behind a massive pile of ash, atop which stood Escribar's throne.
 The Miracle drove countless people to attempt climbing the mountain, but all of them failed, swallowed by the ash.
 As punishment, they re-emerged from the ash as mindless beasts (the game's enemies) cursed to carry out the Miracle's will.
 This included Escribar, who was reborn as the Last Son of the Miracle.